 I mean, let’s be real though.
 I would eat a grilled cheese and mashed potatoes any and every day.
 I love all kinds of food, except for tomatoes and mushrooms.
 So if there’s a dish that’s heavy on those, sorry guys, can’t do it.
 My favorite cuisine is Asian (Thai is my jam).

 There was a period of time where I was a vegetarian, which then morphed into being a Flexitarian, but now I’ve come to see the light (as my friends would say) and eat all kinds of meat.
 I’ve become much, much more adventurous in my eating and will basically try anything once (I recently ate fried pig ears at Swig and Swine, they were surprisingly tasty).
-When I’m not trying a new restaurant or attending to a fun food event, I love to go paddleboarding, surfing (I’m terrible, but trying to learn!), kayaking, and taking my boyfriend Ben and my two adorable dogs to the beach.
+When I’m not trying a new restaurant or attending a fun food event, I love to go paddleboarding, surfing (I’m terrible, but trying to learn!), kayaking, and walking my two adorable dogs with my fiancé.